apache/linkis/docs/en_US/ch3/Linkis HTTP API Doc.md

 - rest_j means the API is conformed to Jersey standards
 - rest_s means the API is conformed to springMVC Rest standards
-- v1 is the version of services，**The version will be upgraded with Willink releases**
+- v1 is the version of services，**The version will be upgraded with Linkis releases**
 - {applicationName} is the microservice name

 **2).Request specs**